clearpath-docs/spot-ros-sphinx-tutorials/doc/ros_setup.rst

 Setup Spot Core
 ---------------

-If you have a Spot Core, download the latest `Melodic ISO <https://packages.clearpathrobotics.com/stable/images/latest/melodic-bionic/amd64/>`_, set it up with `BalenaEtcher <https://www.balena.io/etcher/>`_, and install it onto the Core
+If you have a Spot Core you can either use the latest `Melodic ISO <https://packages.clearpathrobotics.com/stable/images/latest/melodic-bionic/amd64/>`_, set it up with `BalenaEtcher <https://www.balena.io/etcher/>`_, and install it onto the Core, or you can use the official SpotCORE image from Boston Dynamics.

 If you are using a Jetson, follow the `Jetson Setup Instructions <https://docs.nvidia.com/sdk-manager/install-with-sdkm-jetson/index.html>`_